Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 The observations passed to `VectorSensor.AddObservation()` must always contain the same number of elements must always be in the same order.
-If the number of observed entities in an environment can vary you can pad the calls with zeros for any missing entities in a specific observation, or you can limit an agent's observations to a fixed subset.
+If the number of observed entities in an environment can vary, you can pad the calls with zeros for any missing entities in a specific observation, or you can limit an agent's observations to a fixed subset.
 For example, instead of observing every enemy in an environment, you could only observe the closest five.